 ● Avoiding drop down menus, when possible

-● Limiting the number of displayed menu items, and prioritizing the most important pages
+● Limiting the number of displayed menu items, and prioritising the most important pages

 ● Using “breadcrumbs” to keep users informed of their location and assist them when navigating back to previous pages